nmajor/nmajor-src/_posts/2018-08-22-node-env-variables-solving-the-nightmare.md

 ---
 The library that everyone uses to manage environmental variables in node is [dotenv](https://www.npmjs.com/package/dotenv "https://www.npmjs.com/package/dotenv").
 I don't think I've ever had so much trouble with such a popular module.

 What I want is to have my development environment run with the one set of environment variables and my tests run with a different set of environment variables.

-I think it might be a problem related to webpack but I could never get `dotenv` to work reliably, any env variables I referenced would be `undefined`, but then I finally found the solution in [this github issue](https://github.com/motdotla/dotenv/issues/133#issuecomment-255298822 "https://github.com/motdotla/dotenv/issues/133#issuecomment-255298822").
+{: .lead}
+<!–-break-–>

 The instructions say to put this line in your code as early as possible.

     require('dotenv').config()

 But that didnt work for me.

+I think it might be a problem related to webpack.
+I could never get `dotenv` to work reliably, any env variables I referenced would be `undefined`, but then I finally found the solution in [this github issue](https://github.com/motdotla/dotenv/issues/133#issuecomment-255298822 "https://github.com/motdotla/dotenv/issues/133#issuecomment-255298822").

 What you have to do is create a file called `.env.js` that looks like this: